-But these organizations and advocates are pitching policies and programs that will not make the case to the public for going big and therefore they are likely to achieve very little.
+These organizations and advocates (wealthy or otherwise) are pitching policies and programs that will not make the case to the public for going big and therefore they are likely to achieve very little.
 What they have not done to my knowledge is articulate a governing vision, strategic rationale, and a political value proposition for getting to scale in space and that vision has not become mainstream policy nor been effectively sold to the public.

 Two things have changed to that make the time now.

-The tools for lifting large quantities of material into space at a greatly reduced price per kilogram are nearly at hand.
-The private sector led by Elon Mush and SpaceX is bringing the price of launching cargo to LEO down dramatically, credibly on a path to 90% reduction and perhaps further in the near future.
-The development of NASA’s Space Launch System is nearly completed in its first version and able to lift very large cargoes of 70 tons, increasing up to 130 tons in the future, making it the largest rocket in the world.
-Both of these systems – and others being built – needs volume to scale and reduce the cost curve further.
-They are a capability in search of a mission.
+The tools for lifting large quantities of material into space at a greatly reduced price per kilogram are already at hand.
+The private sector led by Elon Mush and SpaceX has brought the price of launching cargo to LEO down dramatically, already a 90% reduction with room to reduce further in the near future.
+Blue Origin may add to this capability in the next several years.

-What has also changed is the potential for asteroid retrieval and the ability to bring large quantities of raw material from far away locations to a stable point within the near earth environment where we can extract usable materials including water, fuel, and metals.
-The 2012 Keck study for Asteroid Retrieval is a seminal work, yet proposals to act on it even now languish with a Congress that is lukewarm to funding a single mission.
+What has also changed is the potential for asteroid retrieval and the ability to bring large quantities of raw material from far away locations to a stable point within the near-earth environment where we can extract usable materials including water, fuel, and metals.
+The 2012 Keck study for Asteroid Retrieval is a seminal work.
+Yet, we have stood buy and allowed a newborn industry to wither away and die for lack of vision.

-In contrast, I have proposed more than a single ARM mission to study an asteroid.
+In contrast, I have proposed more than a single science mission to study an asteroid and retrieve two ounces of dust and gravel.
 I have proposed an L1 Strategic Materials Reserve served by an extensible, scalable, and reusable Near Earth Asteroid ARM conveyor system that delivers an accumulating quantity of material at an appropriate point in near earth space (L1 here as a convenient literary device, but scientists and engineers can determine the actual location).
 This Near Earth ARM conveyor is intended to deliver ever larger quantities of materials at progressively lower cost that can then be mined and processed into the outputs that are the key ingredients in establishing a presence in space that becomes increasingly self-sustaining.
 A growing reserve of material in near Earth Space will represent a tangible manifestation of the Frontier to all Americans.
 Along with a dramatic decrease in launch costs, an L1 Strategic Materials Reserve is a second driver of Frontier Dominance.

 This is the crucial point.